read-write-web/rww-play/README.md

  $ cd ../..
 ```

-* From the home directory of this project, start the previously compiled Play2.0 server you can run play on `http` port 9000
+* From the home directory of this project, start the previously compiled Play2.0 server you can run play on `http` port 9000 [TODO: Currently RWWPlay won't work correctly with non TLS Ports, as it uses client certificates for auth]

 ```bash
 $ Play20/play